 - Two-star hotels are a subtle step up from their one-star counterparts.
 They’re typically part of a larger, budget hotel chain (Think Red Roof Inn or Super 8), and may offer a few more amenities like televisions, sitting desks, and Wi-Fi.

-- Three-star hotels are midrange accommodations with all the essentials, plus security and a respectable level of cleanliness and sanitation standards.
-Some will offer a basic restaurant and at least one additional shared amenity like a pool or fitness center.
+- Three-star hotels are midrange accommodations with all the essentials, plus decent security and a respectable level of cleanliness and sanitation standards.
+Some have a basic restaurant and at least one additional shared amenity like a pool or fitness center.